 Sharad Purnima is also celebrated as ‘Navanna Purnima’, ‘Kaumudi Puja’, ‘Kumar Purnima’ or ‘Kojaagari Purnima’.
 It is a harvest festival that marks the end of the monsoon season and the onset of the winter season.
 This harvest festival is predominately celebrated in West Bengal, Gujarat, Orissa, Maharashtra and Andhra Pradesh.
 This festival is associated with Lord Krishna and is therefore celebrated with utmost enthusiasm and fervour in the northern regions of the country, especially in Vridavan, Braj, Mathura and Nathdwara.

-Sharad Purnima 2017 was on October 05 Thursday
+Sharad Purnima 2018 is on October 24 Wednesday

 Rituals during Sharad Purnima:

 - On Sharad Purnima, women, especially the newlyweds keep a fast.
 Those who desire to take the ‘Purnimasi Fasting’ start it with Sharad Purnima vrat.
 It is believed that by keeping a fast on this auspicious day the individual will be bestowed with happiness, good health and wealth.

 - Devotees worship Lord Krishna and Moon God on Sharad Purnima.

 - Sharad Purnima is dedicated to worshiping Goddess Lakshmi.
 On this day, devotees offer prayers to Goddess Lakshmi to seek Her divine blessings.
 They also stay awake all night as it believed that Goddess Lakshmi descends on Earth on the day of Sharad Purnima and bless all those She finds awake with prosperity and wealth.

 - In some parts of the country, people prepare poha, kheer, puffed rice or other sweets and leave it under moonlight.
 The preparations are then consumed later as it is believed they absorb the curative properties of moon rays in them.